hydrusnetwork/hydrus/docs/getting_started_installing.md

 === "Linux"

-    I generally recommend Linux users [run from source](running_from_source.md), but I do offer an Ubuntu-built built release every week.
-To set up this built release:
+    I generally recommend Linux users [run from source](running_from_source.md), but I do offer an Ubuntu-built built release every week:

-    *   Get the .tar.zst from the github releases page.
+    *   For the built release, just get the .tar.zst from the github releases page.
 Extract it anywhere you like and create a shortcut to the 'hydrus_client' executable in the base install dir.
 The build is made on Ubuntu, so if you run something else, compatibility is hit and miss.
-    *   If you have problems running the Ubuntu build, [running from source](running_from_source.md) is almost always an improvement.
+    *   **If you have problems running the Ubuntu build, [running from source](running_from_source.md) is almost always an improvement.**
     *   You can also try [running the Windows version in Wine/Bottles](wine.md).
     *   **Third parties (not maintained by Hydrus Developer)**:
-        * (These both run from source, so if you have trouble with the built release, they may work better for you!)
+        * (These both run from source under the hood, so if you have trouble with the built release, they may work better for you!)
         * [AUR package](https://aur.archlinux.org/packages/hydrus/) - *Although please note that since AUR packages work off your system python, this has been known to cause issues when Arch suddenly updates to the latest Qt or something before we have had a chance to test things and it breaks hydrus.
 If you can, try just [running from source](running_from_source.md) yourself instead, where we can control things better!*
         * [flatpak](https://flathub.org/apps/details/io.github.hydrusnetwork.hydrus)

-    Then please check which of these notes may apply to you:
+    Also, please check which of these notes may apply to you:

     !!! note "Qt compatibility"